coiner16/EIPs/EIPS/eip-reparo_integration.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
-Reparo is a repair layer to fix contract bugs and major erroraneous transactions with consensus from the community while ensuring the security of the underlying blockchain.
+Reparo is a layer when adopted on top of a blockchain allows repair operations: fix contract bugs and major erroraneous transactions with consensus from the community while ensuring the security of the underlying blockchain.
 This EIP aims to integrate Reparo ( or a version of Reparo) into the Ethereum Blockchain.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 Our recent research work [Reparo: Publicly Verifiable Layer to Repair Blockchains](https://arxiv.org/abs/2001.00486) proposes a layered approach to perform repair operations on the contents in the Ethereum blockchain.
 With Reparo, you can fix bugs in smart contracts and redact illicit data (in conformation to GDPR), etc. These repair operations can be performed on existing contents in the Ethereum blockchain.
 Unlike other existing proposals, Reparo does not require a new chain with a fresh genesis block and new cryptographic features.
 Reparo can instead be plugged in as a layer to the existing Ethereum chain and contents from several years ago such as DAO, Parity Multisig Wallet Hack and other such hacks can be repaired with consensus from the community.
-Reparo does not require a soft fork for every repair which is an added bonus for the miners as there is no change in software/hardware required to implement a repair.
+Reparo does not require a soft fork for every repair which is an added bonus for the miners as there is no change in software/hardware required to implement each repair.

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->